microbiome/course_2022_FindingPheno/08-supML.md

 ```

 Often just the ROC-AUC value calculated above can suffice, for example for
 model comparisons.
-However, its values are not reliable in cases where the class
-distribution is skewed.
-In these cases we want to use area under the precision-recall curve
+However, if class distribution is skewed, area under the precision-recall curve
-(AUPRC) instead.
+(AUPRC) should be used instead (see [Fu et al., 2018](https://doi.org/10.1002/bimj.201800148)).

-Here is one way to calculate both with the package precrec and plot both curves.
+Here is one way to calculate both with the package precrec and plot the curves.

 ```r